dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Added page for Doors overview.
 * Re-programmed the Activity section on the House Information page, it now is responsive and orders by name default.
 * Re-programmed the headers on all pages.
 The back button is now bigger (for people with big fingers haha).
+* Fixed bug that outside_temperature is not showing in the weather card on dekstop/tablet.

 ## Update 1.3.1